 - Distribution of reasons for failed responses related to SCP egress interface associated to their initial requests, e.g. the number of failed responses due to time-outs, the number of failed responses due to server errors, the number of failed responses due to consumer errors.

-- Connection status: The connection status between SCP and NF instance.
+- Connection status: The connection status between SCP and NF service instance.

 - SCP reselection statistics: Reselection reasons with their occurrence counts.